Azure/AvereSDK/docs/installation.md

 * Create a VM instance of any size.
 * The instance must have the privileges to create other instances.
 Read the requirements for your cloud provider to learn how to configure the VM that provides your vfxt.py console.
-* Install a recent Linux distribution from GNU, Debian, or Red Hat.
+* Install a recent Linux distribution from GNU, Debian, or a similar provider.
 Follow the instructions in [vfxt.py Software Requirements](#vfxtpy-software-requirements), below, for installing additional required packages.

 ## Remote Console Setup